mfreiholz/Qt-Advanced-Docking-System/README.md

 If you want a version that builds, you should always use a release/beta tag.

 ## Getting started / Example
+The following example shows the minimum code required to use ADS.

 _MyWindow.h_
 ```cpp